Preparation for law school

-Early Decision applications (binding, matriculating in the summer only) must be completed by November 15; all application components, including letters of recommendation and the LSAC report must be received by the Admissions Office by that date.
+Binding Early Decision applications must be completed by November 15; all application components, including letters of recommendation and the LSAC report must be received by the Admissions Office by that date.
 The Law School will send a decision no later than December 15.

 Applications for transfer and visiting students will be accepted between May 1 and July 15.

 Is it okay to apply before I've taken the LSAT?

 While we can't review your application without an LSAT score, it is perfectly acceptable—indeed, a good idea!—to send the application and other materials as soon as you comfortably are able after September 1.
 That way, the rest of your application file can be processed and prepared while we wait for your score, and your application can be completed and submitted for review immediately after scores are released.